jassics/security-study-plan/common-skills-study-plan.md

 1. [Computer Networking by georgia Tech on Udacity: Recommended](https://www.udacity.com/course/computer-networking--ud436)
 2. [Bits and Bytes of Computer Networking by Google on Coursera](https://www.coursera.org/learn/computer-networking)

-## Programming Skills (4-8 weeks)
+## Programming Skills
-Recently, it has become a mandatory skills for any tech security job roles to have a decent knowledge of at least one programming languages.
+Recently, it has become a mandatory skill for any tech security job role to have a decent knowledge of at least one programming language.
-Common Programming languages that attracts security folks are:
+Common Programming languages that attract security folks are:

 1. Python (recommended)
 2. Go (gaining popularity)
 3. Ruby

-What actually you should try when you are learning any of these programming languages:
+What you should try when you are learning any of these programming languages:

 1. Learn basic concepts
-2. Try few basic projects like
+2. Try a few basic projects like
-   1. connecting to db and get some data
+   1. connecting to DB and get some data
    2. extracting data from a webpage
-   3. display some info from cloud like AWS Instance details region wise
+   3. display some info from the cloud like AWS Instance details region-wise
-   4. automate few security stuffs like docker monitor, get public IPs, server details etc
+   4. automate few security stuff like docker monitor, get public IPs, server details, etc
-   5. See if you can find any task related to csv, json
+   5. See if you can find any task related to CSV, JSON
    6. Learn the use of crypto modules
-   7. simulate few linux or other commands to be comfortable with the language like small nmap simulation
+   7. simulate a few Linux or other commands to be comfortable with the language like a small nmap simulation
-3. Understand OOP concept and at least you should understand others code comfortably
+3. Understand the OOP concept and at least you should understand others' code comfortably
-4. Try to review source code form security perspective
+4. Try to review the source code from a security perspective
 5. [Read Python Security Best Practices](https://snyk.io/blog/python-security-best-practices-cheat-sheet/)

 ### Books